FrancesCoronel/personal-website-v3/site/content/adventures/2014-08-09-flavours-themes.md

 ---
 title: Flavours Themes
 date: 2014-08-09
-description: These are all the Flavours themes I’ve created for the Mac customizing application, Flavours.
+description: These are all the Flavours themes I've created for the Mac customizing application, Flavours.
 image: https://i.imgur.com/HwCOfcX.jpg
 aliases:
   - /portfolio/flavours-themes/